-We have been adapting to new ways of working since the Coronavirus outbreak earlier this year.
+We have been adapting to new ways of working since the Coronavirus outbreak earlier last year.
 It's important that you read our consent and verification page and complete a consent form [Word] to allow us to contact you with information about your care.

 Please note: We will not record your video or telephone call but we will make comprehensive electronic notes and you will be asked if you are happy to share your electronic records with other health professionals involved in your care.
 Please notify your clinician if you are recording the conversation on your device.
 Please also note that the advice given is personal to you, so you should not share this with others.
 It is prohibited to post any recorded information on public websites or social media.